Lab

 Each agitation period in a develop cycle dispenses some fresh developer.
 With fewer bright areas remaining undeveloped, and denying dark areas the time to fully develop, developer solution depletes at a slower rate over the develop cycle.
 Manually reducing replenisher allows existing active developer time to work in dark areas, while acting as a restrainer in developed bright areas.
 However, combined with very little or no agitation, manually reducing replenisher has the effect of lowering developer concentrate, limiting its ability to expose salt crystals in both light and dark areas.

-Lab extends capabilities beyond traditional film processing through Spectra.
+Through Spectra, Lab extends capabilities beyond Standard and Special film processing.
 Through the scattered diffusion of undulating film densities, Spectra’s tunable frequency bands can induce dreamy to dramatic film looks.
 Spectra rides on retained – yet active – developer, and is particularly effective when restricting replenisher flow.

 As emulsions contain grains of varying sizes, push processing increases the exposure by placing more density in the least sensitized finer-grained layers.
 This tends to decrease overall graininess, but pushing too far increases contrast and may curtail fine details in highlights.
 Push processing also strengthens color saturation.
 Limited agitation brings significant speed (sensitivity to light) increases to film, allowing for aggressive push processing with manageable contrast buildup.